 36. Blue, consulting with its lawyers, discussed how to respond to Purple's request.
-As a result, Blue decided to accept Purple's request for the following reasons.
+In the lawyers' opinion, it would not be unreasonable to accept Purple's request for the following reasons.
 It is the fact that, as a result of various troubles, the travel was not conducted as stated in the travel itinerary statement, it would be inevitable to pay some damages if Purple sued Blue Corp.
 (According to the lawyer's opinion, considering factors such as that the training at Nego Village was accomplished as planned, the amount of damages would not exceed 1/3 of the total travel cost.
 Nevertheless, considering that there was a series of mistakes in the arrangements, and considering the possibility that consolation money may be awarded, it is hard to imagine that no damages would be awarded, and it is difficult to foresee the concrete amount of damages that will be awarded.).
-Furthermore, loss of hundreds of thousands Abu Dollars is expected if business with Purple is terminated, and Blue Corp. would be able to get a refund from Red Corp. for the amount which had been caused by the failure of Red Corp.
+Furthermore, loss of hundreds of thousands Abu Dollars is expected if business with Purple is terminated.
+On March 3, Blue Corp., faxed the document as shown in Exhibit 11 to Red Corp., informed Red Corp. of the statement of Thomson and the opinion of lawyers as mentioned above, and requested to Red Corp, "This trouble is caused by the mistakes of Red Corp. and Red Corp. should pay a major portion of the damages to be paid to Purple Corp."
+Red replied, "Even if we made some mistakes, there is no reason for us to bear such payment, because it was Alpha Hotel which caused the troubles relating to the Alpha Hotel, and also, in relation to the arrangements for the cruise, Purple finally enjoyed Red Cruise," and refused Blue's request for Red to bear the major portion of the payment to Purple.
+On the same March 3, Thomson contacted Pearl and said, "Our CEO said he would terminate our business relationship with Blue if Blue doesn't clearly express its attitude by tomorrow."
+As a result, on March 4, Blue decided to accept Purple's request.
 On March 4, Blue Corp. paid Purple 395,700 Abu Dollars and sent a letter, which is shown in Exhibit 13.
 It concurrently mailed the letter shown in Exhibit 14 to Red Corp.
 In response, the letter given in Exhibit 16 was sent by Red to Blue.
 The two parties held negotiations thereafter but no concessions were made.
 In the meantime, Purple became bankrupt suddenly on March 15.
+The bankruptcy of Purple was due to Red's huge loss in derivatives transactions.
+Neither Red Corp. nor Blue Corp. expected this loss and the market was surprised at this news.
+(In this arbitration, you shall disregard the bankruptcy law that would apply in Purple's bankruptcy proceeding).
 As a result, Blue and Red were no longer able to recoup any amounts due from Purple (Note that you shall disregard the amounts to be awarded to them (creditors) in Purple's bankruptcy proceeding).